Home

 $23,000 Jan 30, 2024

-Relationships between Salesforce records in data migration
+Relationships between records in Salesforce data migration

-Relationships between Salesforce records in data migration
+Relationships between records in Salesforce data migration

 Act 3.
 Migrating records with relations

 However, a crucial field is missing – AccountId.
+It’s one of the most common data migration challenges.

 Troubleshooting

 As a result of splitting the source data, the connections between records were lost.
-Also, there is no Id column for Companies in your data – we have to get it from Salesforce.
+Also, there is no ID column for Companies in your data – we have to get it from Salesforce.

 It comes down to two key points.

-1. Insert data gradually to obtain Id’s for populating lookups in the child records
+1. Insert data gradually to obtain IDs for populating lookups in the child records

 To determine the order for uploading the data, you need to look at how many parent records each object has.